Proforo/exercises/tasty-taco/a-08/readme.md

 # Exercise A-08: Font and inheritance

-In this exercise, be setting some of the primary font styling, including the `font-family`, `font-size`, `font-weight` and `font-style`.
+In this exercise, you will be setting some of the primary font styling, including the `font-family`, `font-size`, `font-weight` and `font-style`.

 Complete the following steps in CSS to complete the exercise.